mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

             print '{0}: {1}\n'.format(bill, nearest_neighbors[bill])
 ```

 Time to test it!
-I'll pick a random law and find it's nearest neighbors.
+I'll pick a couple random laws and find their nearest neighbors.

 ```python